threeal/setup-poetry-action/README.md

 | --- | --- | --- |
 | `version` | Version number or `latest` | Specify the version of Poetry you want to set up using this action.
 You can refer to the [Poetry release history](https://pypi.org/project/poetry/#history) for information on the versions available for setup. |

-### Example
+### Examples

-Here's an example of how to use the Setup Poetry Action to set up Poetry for installing the dependencies of a Python project in your GitHub Actions workflow:
+Here is the basic example of how to use the Setup Poetry Action to set up Poetry for installing the dependencies of a Python project in your GitHub Actions workflow:

 ```yaml
 name: Python CI